Classification of E_0--Semigroups by Product Systems: --Semigroups, product systems, and unitary cocycles

 \section{$E_0$--Semigroups, product systems, and unitary cocycles}

-In this section we, finally, explain how the representation theory of $\sB^a(E)$ gives rise to the construction of a product system from an \nbd{E_0}semigroup on $\sB^a(E)$.
+In this section we, finally, explain how the representation theory of $\sB^a(E)$ for a Hilbert \nbd{\cB}mod\-ule $E$ gives rise to the construction of a product system of \nbd{\cB}correspondences from an \nbd{E_0}semi\-group on $\sB^a(E)$.
 We show that the \nbd{E_0}semi\-groups acting on a fixed $\sB^a(E)$ are classified by their product systems up to unitary cocycle equivalence.
 We also give a criterion when \nbd{E_0}semigroups acting on possibly different $\sB^a(E)$, varying the (full) Hilbert module $E$ but over a fixed \nbd{C^*}algebra have the same product system.
 This criterion does, however, not involve cocycle conjugacy and is, therefore, not the criterion we really want.